SmBe19/codeforces_utils/README.md

 ## Fast Solve
 Install [Slide](https://github.com/SmBe19/slide).
 Then, run `./fast_solve.py <url>` with the url of the problem you want to solve.
 This will create a new file, insert the testdata into it and paste the problem description as a comment in the file.
 Slide will watch the file, recompiling it and checking the testdata automatically.
 Hit enter to submit the file.

+You can also run `./install/install_fast_solve.py` to install the `cf` utility.
+Note that this will link to the current directory, so you should not move the checkout of this repository afterwards.